Whether you are new to the world of Curly Horses or an old pro, it’s not always as simple as it sounds to identify a curly horse.

 If you can do it safely, having someone who is horse-allergic handle your horse is actually an accurate indicator of the presence of the curly gene.

 Minimize cross-contamination: Even if a horse is 100% hypoallergenic, if it lives in a field and is bonded with other horses, it will carry both pollen and non-hypoallergenic horse dander in its coat.
-To test a horse’s hypoallergenic-ness fairly, you’ll need to first bathe the horse and let it dry in a less-allergen laden environment (tied outdoors is best)
+To test a horse’s hypoallergenic-ness, you’ll need to first bathe the horse and let it dry in a less-allergen laden environment (tied up outdoors is best)

 Be safe: 1.
 Make sure your allergy tester does not have dangerously-critical allergic responses.
 The ideal tester is someone who gets the sniffles or itchy skin after handling horses – and is NOT someone who has a history of experiencing anaphylactic shock or has allergy-triggered asthma attacks.
 2. Make sure your tester has not taken preventative allergy medication in the previous 24 hours, and that they have appropriate medication with them to medicate any allergic response they do have.

 Phase 1: You don’t need to overexpose your tester.
 I recommend initially limiting contact: have your tester approach the horse, rub their inner arm on the horses’s fur, and retreat.
 Wait 10-15 minutes.
 If a person has no irritation on their arm and no sneezing, more contact can be initiated.